Facilities Management as a Strategic Contributor: Move to the Cloud

-Today, organizations are increasingly focused on reducing waste — of both revenues and natural resources — and often establish goals around corporate and social responsibility.
+Today, organizations are increasingly focused on reducing waste—of both revenues and natural resources—and often establish goals around corporate and social responsibility.
 At the same time, today’s more advanced facilities management software, including integrated workplace management systems (IWMS) and computer-aided facilities management (CAFM) systems, offer opportunities to deliver significant time, cost, and energy savings that align with and support these goals.

 Strategic Opportunities for Facilities Management Teams

-Consider this: From managing work orders manually to tracking asset inspections and maintenance in spreadsheets, the daily operations of typical facilities management teams offer vast opportunities to increase efficiencies.
+From managing work orders manually to tracking asset inspections and maintenance in spreadsheets, the daily operations of typical facilities management teams offer vast opportunities to increase efficiencies.
 Automating many of these types of tasks through a single system can quickly reduce the hours spent on manual processes.
 With time savings gained from new operational efficiencies, facilities managers can repurpose employees for higher value tasks that ultimately lead to cost savings.

-Another consideration: Buildings consume up to 40% of the world’s electricity, much of which is inefficiently utilized or even wasted.
+Another consideration is that buildings consume up to 40% of the world’s electricity, much of which is inefficiently utilized or even wasted.
 Many companies recognize this and are attempting to reduce costs and become more socially responsible by reducing energy waste.
 Besides the inherent cost savings, this “green” approach has far-reaching benefits, including stronger community relations, and even an improved ability to attract and retain employees.
 In fact, a 2012 study by Net Impact and Rutgers University showed that 35 percent of the college students in the study’s survey said they would take a 15 percent pay cut to work for a company committed to corporate social responsibility (CSR).

 While it may seem unusual to think of facilities management as playing a strategic role, it no longer has to.
-Your facilities management team can use modern tools and approaches to save time, decrease costs, and support sustainable, energy-efficient practices — effectively elevating your team’s role from a mere cost center to a driver of corporate success.
+Your facilities management team can use modern tools and approaches to save time, decrease costs, and support sustainable, energy-efficient practices—effectively elevating your team’s role from a mere cost center to a driver of corporate success.

 Move Your Systems to the Cloud